Gary Wichard

 Gary Theodore Wichard (pronounced Wish-hard; March 24, 1950, in Brooklyn, New York – March 11, 2011, in Westlake Village, California) was a college football player and professional sports agent.

 Early life and football career

 Wichard was Jewish, and was raised in Glen Cove, New York, and attended Glen Cove High School.
 He later lived in Westlake Village, California until he died on March 11, 2011.

 In college, Wichard was a two-time All-American quarterback at C.W.
 Post College.
 After the 1971 season, he received a Heisman Trophy vote.
 He was the first C.W.
 Post player to be named an All-American by both the Associated Press and Kodak.
 He was also invited to the Senior Bowl All Star Game.

 He set school career records in the areas of passing yardage and touchdown passes.
 In 2011, he was ranked third all-time in career passing yards with 5,373.

-Wichard was drafted in the 16th round by the Baltimore Colts in the 1972 NFL draft.
+Wichard was drafted 412th overall in the 16th round by the Baltimore Colts in the 1972 NFL draft.